ybondarenko9/playwright-typescript/README.md

 ```bash
 docker exec -it {container id} bash
 ```
-- Run the commands as per need in the docker bash;
+- Run tests from the docker bash if needed;
 ```bash
 npm run test
 ```